THE DIVISION OF

 New England AIDS Education Training Center (NEAETC)

-The Institute worked with NEAETC to educate providers on PrEP through webinars, live trainings and the dissemination of its PrEP tool kits.
+The Division continued to work with NEAETC to educate providers on PrEP through webinars, live trainings and the dissemination of its PrEP tool kits.

 New York City Health & Hospitals